 It’s funny because, like I said, you always kind of know where you stand with a team, especially when you’re on the bubble.
 But when things start to go well … like, when you’re on the team and working your way up and earning people’s respect — you know, when you’re making it — you don’t even think about your status.
 I don’t know if it’s because that fear of getting cut isn’t there, or because you’re just so focused on the work, but you just kind of … keep grinding.

 But you do have these moments along the way where you can step back and see how far you’ve come.

 My first interception was one of those moments.
 The Super Bowl was definitely one.

 But I think the biggest moment came this past off-season.

 So, one thing about me is that — and this is a little weird because it’s not something I really talk about or brag about — I try to take care of the young guys on the team as much as I can.
 And I guess that’s just because … I’ve been there.
 I’ve been the young guy.
 I’ve been cut.
 I’ve been the practice-squad guy.
 I’m not trying to be boastful about it — I just really like working with the younger guys, and my teammates in general, and encouraging other players.

-Coach Quinn and I have grown pretty close since in the last three years, and he knows this about me.
+Coach Quinn and I have grown pretty close over the last three years, and he knows this about me.
 One day during training camp, I walked into a team meeting — into the big auditorium with the whole team there — and as I was crossing the stage toward my seat, Coach Quinn stopped me.
 I didn’t know what was going on.
 He just told me to stop.
 And then he came up and stood next to me on the stage and addressed the whole team.I know what it’s like to grind through the tough parts of the job, the things that nobody ever talks about.